 A Low-Key Drive in Florida

-Strung together by bridges and causeways like an unclasped necklace, the Florida Keys transport you back to a mellower way of life, filled with Key lime pie, scruffy beaches, and odd birds of all stripes.
+Strung together by bridges and causeways like an unclasped necklace, the Florida Keys transport you back to a mellower way of life.

 Living in Miami Beach, Fla., undeniably has its charms, but sometimes I need a break from international supermodels and Armani-clad valets.
 Luckily for me, only 50 miles south there's a time machine to an older, quieter Florida, where the only glitz is the sun's reflection on the silvery scales of the tarpon.